Leela James

-Alechia Janeice Campbell, known professionally as Leela James, is an American R&B and soul singer-songwriter from Los Angeles, California.
+Alechia Janeice Campbell (born June 2, 1983), known professionally as Leela James, is an American R&B and soul singer-songwriter from Los Angeles, California.

 Music career

 James made her debut on the soundtrack to the 2000 Jamie Foxx film Bait on the Roots song "Work", credited as Alechia James.

 In 2004, James toured as an opening act for the Black Eyed Peas and Macy Gray.
 That same year, she was featured on hip hop producer, DJ, and emcee Pete Rock's album Soul Survivor II, providing vocals to the track "No Tears".
 In 2005, she lent her voice to the posthumously released Ray Charles album Genius & Friends, duetting with the singer on the song "Compared to What".

 James' debut album, A Change Is Gonna Come, was released on June 21, 2005.
 James co-wrote most of the tracks on this album, two exceptions being her covers of the pop rock band No Doubt's 1996 hit "Don't Speak", and the Sam Cooke song "A Change Is Gonna Come".
 Notable collaborators on the album include Raphael Saadiq, Kanye West and Wyclef Jean.

 James guested on Robert Randolph and the Family Band's 2006 album Colorblind, lending her vocals to "Stronger".

 After parting ways with Warner Bros., James signed with the independent label Shanachie Records and released her second studio album on March 24, 2009, an all-cover set entitled Let's Do It Again, in homage to the Staple Singers.

 In June 2009, James appeared on the Moby album Wait for Me, performing the vocal on "Walk with Me".

 James' third album My Soul, her first with the Stax label, was released on May 24, 2010, and debuted on the US Hip Hop/R&B chart at No. 7.
 Speaking in May 2010 to UK soul writer Pete Lewis of Blues & Soul, she stated: "With this album I wanted to make sure that I showed all sides of me – in terms of variety in the music and in my vocal range – while at the same time making it clear that every song deeply came from my soul.
 Plus I also wanted to incorporate a little more hip hop this time, and infuse it with my traditional R&B – because I felt that.
 By making my beats edgier and harder-hitting, I'd show there was more to me than just doing ballads and things of that sort."